{{r.fundCode}} {{r.fundName}} {{r.series}} {{r.assetClass}}

 Whatever lies ahead for the economy, we know that business cycles will continue to come and go.
 So will recessions.
 They are an uncomfortable part of the business cycle.

-How do recessions affect investors?
+How do recessions affect me as an investor?

 Recessions and bear markets tend to go hand in hand.
 Investors will often feel short-term pain.
 But recessions don’t usually disrupt investors over the long term.
 As you can see in the chart below, historically markets have risen over time.